Update from the original, posted on 2014-10-06: this article has been getting a bit of attention, so I've updated it with more current information.

 That's right.
 4200 euros a year for the privilege of running a small business in Germany.
 So it may just be a better business plan to buy a round-round-the-world ticket and drink mojitos in the Caribbean all year.

-If you don't have it, or don't have the right one, you will be fined for the cost of the insurance from the time you entered Germany.
+If you don't have insurance, or don't have the right one, you will be fined for the cost of the insurance from the time you entered Germany.
 Ouch.
 Travel insurance doesn't count.

 It's tax deductible, but this is a huge disincentive for starting a business in Germany; you might be lucky to make this amount in your first year of doing business in cash-strapped Berlin.
-However, this system keeps your potential competitors docile and stuck in day jobs they hate, or sends them fleeing on the next bus to Lithuania, London, or Estonia, to start their business there instead.
+However, I think of it as "protection money" that you pay to a special friend of the government, to keep potential competitors away.
+This system keeps them stuck in day jobs they hate, or sends them fleeing on the next bus to Lithuania, London, or Estonia, to start their business there instead.

 Before I get a flame-storm of Germans defending their healthcare system: private healthcare systems give the absolute worst value for money: US, Germany, and Netherlands.